matiaspedelhez/single_app_volume_control/README.md

 # single_app_volume_control
-This code is used to control the volume of an audio instance using hotkeys.
-It can target any process that creates an audio instance.
-In this case scenario, it is adapted to the process **"Spotify.exe"**, but you can use it with whatever process that creates an audio instance in Windows.
-Tested in Windows 11 and 10.
+This code is designed to control the volume of an audio instance using keyboard shortcuts (hotkeys).
+It can target any application that plays audio on your system.
+In this example, it is configured for the **'Spotify.exe'** process, but you can adapt it for any application that creates an audio instance in Windows.
+It has been tested on both Windows 11 and 10.

 ## How it works
 It uses AudioUtilities library which has direct access to the core Windows audio library.